 Outside the Terminal

-Outdoor smoking zones are on the curbside outside the terminal building.
+Outdoor smoking areas are on the curbside outside the terminal building.
 You can access them from the upper departures level or the lower arrivals/baggage claim level.
 The lower level is often quieter and a good bet for a less hectic smoke break.

 Milwaukee’s weather is a significant consideration.
 Winters are harsh, with heavy snow, ice, and wind chills that can drop well below zero.
 If you are flying through MKE between November and March, expect bitter cold when stepping outside.
 The smoking areas are not covered or heated.
 Summer and early fall are pleasant, with comfortable temperatures for an outdoor break.